Simmons-Wang/Notebook/Behavioural Interview.md

 I struggle with **negative criticism**, and can become obsessed with perfecting my work after receiving notes from a supervisor.
 While I appreciate the guidance, I think I can learn to be less harsh on myself.

 I don't have much experience in software engineering, although I have learned it in some projects, but I haven't taken a systematic course, but I am now seriously studying software engineering courses on coursera, I believe I will make up for this soon a little.

+## What are the key areas where you differentiate RBC Capital Markets from your competitors

+1. RBC operate on core values of respect, integrity, and inclusion.
+Integrity is the guarantee of RBC's leading position in the industry.
+RBC Capital Markets is recognized as one of the most trusted investment banks globally.
+This recognition is important as trust is the foundation on which RBC differentiates itself and develop client relationships.
+2. RBC  work with clients across the spectrum.
+Some banks focus only on large-cap clients, while we are focused on serving the needs of all clients and, simply put, we work harder.

+## What attracts you to a role in Finance with RBC?
+What activities would you expect to carry out on a day to day basis

+1. I see this opportunity as a way to contribute to a forward-thinking company and talented team.
+I firmly believe that cutting-edge technology will play a big role in trading.
+With highly technical and collaborative teammates in RBC, I will grow up fast and contribute my talent to the world best electronic trading platform.

+2. I love both finance and technology and I have rich experience in data processing and modeling.
+I am always want to devote myself to applying programming to finance, which is what I want to do in the future and I will stick to it.

+3. Every day, I will be dealing with different kinds of code, data, and models.
+Working with data and code is something that I will truly love doing, and this holds true regardless of whether I am conducting research on tactics, constructing models, or optimising systems.